danjulio/gCore/Arduino/readme.md

 There are other libraries, in addition to the gCore library, that have been ported to support gCore or are used by the gCore demos.

 #### TFT_eSPI Port
-I configured a version of Bodmer's fantastic [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library to support gCore as an Adafruit compatible LCD driver.
+A version of Bodmer's fantastic [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library configured to support gCore as an Adafruit compatible LCD driver can be found in its own repository [here](https://github.com/danjulio/TFT_eSPI).
 It is incredibly fast and even though I wrote my own ILI9488 library I'd advise using this when possible.
-I put this version in its own repository [here](https://github.com/danjulio/TFT_eSPI).
 Download and install it as an Arduino library.
 You may have to temporarily move aside any other version of TFT_eSPI you have when you compile for gCore.

 ### LIFX
 I extended Peter Hum's excellent [LIFX](https://github.com/peter-hum/LIFX) library to support color capable bulbs as well as to be able to query the bulb and identify it and its capabilities.
 I put this version in its own repository [here](https://github.com/danjulio/LIFX).
 Use this version with the ```lifx_controller``` demo.

 ### lv_arduino
-The ```lv_conf.h``` file used to configure LVGL for the ```lifx_controller``` demo may be found in the ```supporting``` subdirectory here.
+LVGL is configured for a particular project using a ```lv_conf.h``` file located at the top of the library directory.
+Among many other things it tells LVGL the display resolution and enables various sizes of the built-in fonts.
+The following preconfigured files are included in the ```supporting``` subdirectory here for use with the LVGL demos.
+The associated file should be copied to the LVGL Arduino library directory and renamed ```lv_conf.h```.

+1. ```lv_conf_landscape.h``` is used with ```hex_calculator```.
+2. ```lv_conf_portrait.h``` is used with ```lifx_controller```.

 ### tgx
 Because it appears that Arvind Singh is continuing to evolve his amazing 3D [tgx](https://github.com/vindar/tgx) library, I have included the copy of that library I used for the ```joystick_3d``` demo in case the API changes.
 This can be found in the ```supporting ``` subdirectory here.